 Because Hill’s book is a phenomenological analysis of working musicians, it’s filled with excerpts from her interviews with them, offering diverse and beautifully observed insights from a spectrum of experiences.
 That is, while her process and conclusions are academic, they’re informed by the sensitive realities of artists.
 Becoming Creative covers a wide range of topics related to creativity—such as how creativity is formed, the various kinds of skills utilized in creation, the enablers and inhibitors of creativity, the economics of a creative life, among others—which are too numerous and in-depth to do justice to here.
 While she does focus specifically on musicians, her work resonates too with artistry broadly speaking.
 For those who work in the field of creation, it’s likely to find in Hill’s work a clear articulation of complex phenomena personally encountered.
 Ultimately, giving voice to that shared experience delivers balm to creation’s spiritual wounds and encouragement to continue.

-Becoming Creative is available from Oxford University Press.
+Becoming Creative is published by Oxford University Press.